 Wat Chai Watthanaram is one of the most historical sites of Ayutthaya.
 No doubt one of its most impressive features is the 35-meter long prang which is in the center of the complex.
 Its architecture style was actually influenced by that of Angkor Wat in Cambodia.

 This temple is certainly a popular choice for locals as well as international tourists.
 I loved watching all the ladies dressed up in traditional dresses taking photos.

 How I Book Cheap Transport In Thailand: 12Go Asia

-Unlike many of the other temples which are often on people must-see in Ayutthaya lists, Wat Thammikarat is still a working temple.
+Unlike many of the other temples which are often on people’s must-see in Ayutthaya lists, Wat Thammikarat is still a working temple.
 It is common to see monks strolling around going about their business.

-Though, a favorite sight is the massive gold reclining Buddha.
+Though, a favorite sight is a massive gold reclining Buddha.
 Seriously it is so big you just have to see.
 It even is housed in its very own building next to the temple.

 Wat Phra Ram

-Often skipped by many tour group you can usually expect Wat Phra Ram to be quieter than the other temples.
-This is perfect if you are wanting a bit of relaxation or to simply appreciate the beauty of Ayutthaya without camera shutters clicking.
+Often skipped by many tour groups you can usually expect Wat Phra Ram to be quieter than the other temples.
+This is perfect if you are wanting a bit of relaxation or simply appreciate the beauty of Ayutthaya without camera shutters clicking.